MrMatch246/KeyLab_Essential_mk3_TGE/README.md

   - if there is no "Remote Scripts" folder, create one in the "User Library" folder

 - Close Live
+- If you download the repo:
   - Unzip the downloaded file and copy the "KeyLab_Essential_mk3_TGE-master" folder that is itself CONTAINED in another "KeyLab_Essential_mk3_TGE-master" folder into  the "Remote Scripts" folder
   - IMPORTANT: Rename the "KeyLab_Essential_mk3_TGE-master" folder to "KeyLab_Essential_mk3_TGE"
+- If you download the release
+  - Just unzip it in the the "Remote Scripts" folder
 - To check if everything went right, open "User Library/Remote Scripts/KeyLab_Essential_mk3_TGE/Settings.py"
 - It should look like this:
 ![image](https://github.com/MrMatch246/KeyLab_Essential_mk3_TGE/assets/50702646/eba80adf-e9c6-4da0-8ca7-49cc82a475e7)